-Physical examinations, serological testing, and vaccinations may be obtained from a health care provider of the student's choice or at TCNJ Health Services.
-Health Services is located on campus at 107 Eickhoff Hall.
-Although Health Services does not charge for professional services (physical examinations), there is a fee for laboratory testing and vaccinations.
+Physical examinations, serological testing, and vaccinations may be obtained from a health care provider of the student's choice or at Student Health Services (SHS) in 107 Eickhoff Hall.
+SHS does not charge for professional services (physical examinations), however, there is a fee for laboratory testing and vaccinations.
 Student insurance substantially reduces the cost of these services.
-Contact Health Services at (609) 771-2483 for more information or for an appointment.
+Contact SHS at (609) 771-2483 for more information or for an appointment.